 The most common accessories for the CinchSeal 9700 include additional elastomer seals, seal repair kits and air pressure regulators.
 The CinchSeal is also available with a clean-in-place (CIP) option.

 CinchSeal’s rotary shaft seals are USDA-certified to meet sanitation requirements that are required for equipment for commercial bakeries and industrial food production.
-Its design seals vapors and dust, which minimizes airborne dust particles.
+As one of the top rotary shaft seal companies in the market, we’ve ensured that our designs efficiently seal vapors and dust, which minimizes airborne dust particles.
 It also minimizes the risk of product contamination that can occur when braided packing breaks down.

 The primary benefit of the CinchSeal 9700 is to prevent the loss of materials such as flour, yeast, and water in the case of dough.
 It also protects the shaft and bearings from wear, reducing downtime and premature failures that result in a loss of productivity.